 - Representing employers with respect to nonqualified deferred compensation, stock options and other areas of executive compensation.

 - Representing a manufacturing company in settlement of ERISA breach of fiduciary duty claims arising from investment losses in a 401(k) plan with over $10 million in assets.

 - Assisting a Fortune 500 company in preparing and distributing nationwide employee communications regarding pension and welfare benefit plans, including collectively bargained retirement plans.

-- Analyzing fiduciary duties, prohibited transaction exemptions, and related issues associated with investment funds which hold ERISA plan assets.
+- Analyzing fiduciary duties, prohibited transactions and related issues associated with investment funds that hold ERISA plan assets.